 10 Top Home Buyer Mistakes You Don’t Want To Make

-Here are some of the most common mistakes homeowners make when purchasing a new home.
+Here are some of the most common mistakes I see homeowners make when purchasing a new home.

 Not Obtaining A Pre-Approval

 Most anyone can obtain a pre-qualification online because it’s based solely on basic numbers.
-Pre-qualifications are handed out, mostly online, like candy and carry little to no weight in the industry.
+Pre-qualifications are handed out like candy and carry little to no weight with homeowners and real estate agents.

 By contrast, obtaining a pre-approval requires a deeper dive into your employment, finances and credit history.
 Unlike a pre-qualification which can be obtained within minutes, a pre-approval will require a longer conversation with your lender, require that you submit documents and could take as much as 7-10 days.